Grace and the Grotesque

 - to prompt ongoing reflection concerning fraught concepts as sin, grace, beauty, pleasure, and suffering

-MATERIALS (purchase these editions & have physical copies of them in hand during class)
+MATERIALS (purchase these editions & have physical copies of them in hand during class). +1 to final grade for having all books in class on Tues., Sept.
+1

 - The Bible: a physical copy (required for every class session) of any translation of both Old and New Testaments.
 (I will alternate among the ESV, NIV, and NRSV myself.)